doantai95/hapyak-embed-api/README.md

 });
 ```

+### Event callbacks

+The viewer API triggers a number of event callbacks related to both video and data.
+An event callback may be registered by passing the event name to `addEventListener` (see below) or including the event callback as an option, with the name of the event preceeded by `on` as the key.

+For example, the `play` event, which fires whenever the video starts playing may be registered as an option:

+    hapyak.viewer({
+        /* ...other options here... */
+        onplay: function() {
+            console.log('video started playing');
+        }
+    });

+Another way to accomplish the same thing:

+    hapyak.viewer({
+        /* ...other options here... */
+        onload: function(viewer) {
+            viewer.addEventListener('play', function () {
+                console.log('video started playing');
+            });
+        }
+    });

+The advantages of using `addEventListener` are that multiple callback functions can be registered and that a listener can be removed with the `removeEventListener` method.

+The following events are available:

+**load**

+The `load` event fires when the viewer has loaded.
+The callback function receives one argument, which is the `HapyakViewer` object.
+(This event cannot be registered on with `addEventListener`.)

+**loadannotations**

+This event fires when all annotations have been loaded

+**durationchange**

+This event fires when the duration of the video is available to the API.

+**loadedmetadata**

+This event fires when the dimensions (height and width) and duration of the video are available to the API.

+**pause**

+This event fires when the video pauses.

+**play**

+This event fires when the video plays.

+**data**

+This event fires every time a data variable is changed.
+The callback function receives two arguments: an object hash of all data variables, and an object hash of all data variables that have changed since the last time the event fired.

 ### HapyakViewer

 A HapyakViewer object will be passed to the `onLoad` callback and supports the following methods and properties.